Darwin to Alice Springs 10 Day Crocodile Rock Top End and Red Centre

 “Hit all the must see spots in the Northern Territory on this 10 day tour.
-It’s amazing to go from the lush and green top end with Kakadu and Litchfield national parks to the red dessert sand in the centre of Australia.” –Paul – One Stop Adventures Travel Expert
+It’s amazing to go from the lush and green top end with Kakadu and Litchfield National Parks to the red desert sand in the centre of Australia.” – Liz – One Stop Adventures Travel Expert

 - Explore Kakadu and Litchfield national parks

 - Spot Crocodiles on the Mary River Wetlands